krakenjs/makara/README.md

 key.subkey[bar]=baz
 ```

-In this case, subkey is created originally as a string value but is then overriden as a map.
+In this case, subkey is created originally as a string value but is then overridden as a map.
 The original
 foo value will be discarded.

 Case 2: